SouthernMethodistUniversity/git/docs/_sources/sections/whycoding.md

 * They may not be mutually exclusive, but you will likely still need to make choices based on your circumstances.

 # Computing Environment
-* "The computing environment involves the collection of computer machinary, data storage devices, work stations, software applications, and networks that support the processing and exchange of electronic information..." -[Computing Environment](https://www.sciencedirect.com/topics/computer-science/computing-environment)
+* "The computing environment involves the collection of computer machinery, data storage devices, work stations, software applications, and networks that support the processing and exchange of electronic information..." -[Computing Environment](https://www.sciencedirect.com/topics/computer-science/computing-environment)

 *What does this all mean?*